Best iMac iMore 2021

 Like other Macs, the iMac 4K ships with macOS Catalina, which includes an all-new Music app alongside apps for Apple TV and Podcasts.
 The update is also the first to include Mac Catalyst, which allows developers to move iPad apps to Mac with ease.

-When looking at the 21.5-inch iMac lineup, avoid the least expensive model.
+When looking at the 21.5-inch iMac lineup, avoid the least expensive model unless you're buying it as a secondary device (see below).
 It's the one without 4K.
-Like the 5K iMac, the iMac 4K was last updated in March 2019, which means a hardware update could arrive soon.
+The iMac 4K was last updated in March 2019, which means a hardware update could arrive soon.

 - Less money than 5K versions